kubeflow/website/content/en/docs/components/katib/trial-template.md

   - `configMap` - Kubernetes ConfigMap specification where the experiment's trial template is located.
-This ConfigMap must have the label `app: katib-trial-templates` and contains key-value pairs, where `key: <template-name>, value: <template-yaml>`.
+This ConfigMap must have the label `katib.kubeflow.org/component: trial-templates` and contains key-value pairs, where `key: <template-name>, value: <template-yaml>`.
 Check the example of the [ConfigMap with trial templates](https://github.com/kubeflow/katib/blob/master/manifests/v1beta1/components/controller/trial-templates.yaml).